Understanding iOS framework size

 If you have disabled bitcode in your project, it is not necessary for you to remove bitcode from frameworks that contain it.
 Regardless of whether your app takes advantage of bitcode, the version of your app that the App Store delivers to your users never contains bitcode.

 When you update your application, your users download only the files that have changed in that update.
 These partial updates are commonly known as “delta updates”.
 If resources and binaries in your app have not changed, they will not be downloaded again.
 See Apple’s Reducing Download Size for iOS App Updates guide for more information on how to take advantage of delta updates.

-Following Apple’s platform guidelines, Mapbox recommends using the dynamic-linked version of our SDK in your app.
-If you have installed our SDK via CocoaPods or Carthage, you are already using our dynamic framework.
+Following Apple’s platform guidelines, Mapbox recommends using the dynamic-linked version of the SDK in your app.
+If you have installed the SDK via CocoaPods or Carthage, you are already using the dynamic framework.
 See Apple’s Overview of Dynamic Libraries for information on how dynamic libraries work and a discussion of their benefits.

-Mapbox does additionally build and publish a statically-linked version of our SDK, but we do not recommend it for general use.
+Mapbox does additionally build and publish a statically-linked version of the SDK, but we do not recommend it for general use.

 We recommend that you read Apple’s Reducing the size of my App guide to learn about ways to accurately measure and reduce the size of your app.